 I serve the God who heals.
-And after almost five years of dealing with a terminal disease, I say that now with more confidence than ever.
+And after almost five years of dealing with a terminal disease (my brain tumor), I say that now with more confidence than ever.

 Six years ago, I was enjoying my comfortable life — my dream life.
 I was married, serving in ministry, and very hopeful about my future.

 But I had some problems that I didn’t even realize.
 I didn’t understand how much God loves me.
 Not because I didn’t believe the Scriptures, but because I didn’t believe in myself.
 I didn’t understand how my lack of self-confidence tainted how I attempted to love others.

 I pursued comfort, and not at a healthy level.
 The pursuit of comfort was more important than obedience to my Lord.
 Although I would not say it, my actions revealed that I considered safety and health more desirable than a closeness to God.
 Therefore, I was an idolater.

 I was jealous.
 I wanted kids, and I didn’t seem to be able to have them.
 And to make it worse, there were women unworthy of the title “Mom” who kept having kids.
 I was hurt and jealous.

 I was afraid of the unknown; the possibility of saying the “wrong” thing kept me from speaking up when appropriate.
 The possibility of a natural disaster taking away what I cherish kept me awake at night.